 City God Temple (Figure 4) or Chenghuang Temple is a Taoist Temple located in Huangpu area near the Yuyuan Market.
 The original temple, constructed in Ming Dynasty, was destroyed and the present temple was rebuilt in 1926.
 After renovation, it was opened to the public in 1995.
 The City God Temple not only refers to the temple complex but also the traditional commercial district around the temple.
 There are more than 100 shops in the area and most buildings of these shops are about 100 years old.
 The temple is composed of several halls.
 Because of its popularity, businesses were set up nearby and the surrounding streets became a busy marketplace.
 Therefore, the marketplace surrounding the temple is the good place to buy Shanghai local products and small wares and taste local famous snacks.

 Figure4: City God Temple

-The conferences in November 2021 will be held in Xi'an, China.
+The conferences in July 2023 have been held in Xi'an, China.
 And the last day (from 8:00 to 17:00) of each conference is the time for tourism in Xi'an.
 Here is the tourism route: